 Now I know that anybody can be a leader.
 You just have to have confidence in your decisions, take courage from your group and use the new experiences you have each day to learn about yourself.
 Bagus!

-Raleigh International is a sustainable development charity working in Borneo, Costa Rica and Nicaragua, Nepal and Tanzania.
+Raleigh International, a sustainable development charity, no longer works in Borneo but offers programmes in Costa Rica, Nicaragua, Nepal and Tanzania.
 They recruit, train and deploy young volunteers and volunteer managers on five, seven and ten week expeditions which are focused on sustainable, lasting change.
 Volunteers benefit from supported personal and professional development opportunities throughout their expedition, and a chance to explore some of the most beautiful, unexplored areas of the world on this challenging adventure.

 You can find out more and apply here!